roots/docs/docs/trellis/master/local-development.md

 `trellis up` will fail [if you are using encrypted folders/hard drives](https://www.vagrantup.com/docs/synced-folders/nfs.html#other-notes)
 :::

 Then let Vagrant and Ansible do their thing.
-After roughly 5-10 minutes you'll have a server running and a WordPress site automatically installed and configured.
+After roughly 5-10 minutes you'll have a virtual machine running and a WordPress site automatically installed and configured.

 To access the VM, run `trellis ssh development` (or`vagrant ssh` from your `trellis` directory).
-Sites can be found at `/srv/www/<site name>`.
+Sites can be found at `/srv/www/<site name>` on the Ubuntu VM.
 See the [Vagrant docs](https://www.vagrantup.com/docs/cli/) for more commands.

 Note that each WP site you configured is synced between your local machine (the host) and the Vagrant VM.
 Any changes made to your host will be synced to the VM.

 Composer and WP-CLI commands need to be run on the virtual machine for any post-provision modifications.
 Front-end build tools should be run from your host machine and not the Vagrant VM.

-Mounting an encrypted folder is not possible with Trellis due to an issue with NFS.

 ### WordPress installation